ajread4/awsconfigfinder/README.md

 ## Environment Variables

 awsconfigfinder relies on environment variables to create a session with [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/core/session.html).
-In order to successfuly create a session, you must add the below environment variables for the AWS IAM Role with at least read and write access to the snapshot S3 bucket.
+In order to successfuly create a session, you must add the below environment variables for the AWS IAM Role with at least read and write access to the snapshot S3 bucket and with the AWS__ConfigRole.
+Guidance on the AWS_ConfigRole can be found [here](https://docs.aws.amazon.com/config/latest/developerguide/security-iam-awsmanpol.html).
 ```
 export AWS_ACCESS_KEY_ID="<key>"
 export AWS_SECRET_ACCESS_KEY="<key>"